AnneTrue/nexus-clash-interface-tweaks/README.md

 Characters taking damage since the last refresh will show a corresponding health bar animation to quickly notice combat actions in the area.
 Characters entering or reentering a location will be labeled with a "NEW" status tag to more easily notice them within a highly populated area.

+## Colored Status Effects
+A local module that colors the status effects in the status effect pane, and adds a description on-mouse-hover.
+No more navigating to the wiki to check what a status is.

 # Contributing
 ## Guidelines
 Feel free to send pull requests with fixes or new features, open Github issues, comment on the Nexus forum thread with ideas, contact AnneTrue on discord, and more.